-Councils must publish details of the value of social housing stock that is held in their Housing Revenue Account.
+Councils have to publish details of the value of social housing stock that's held in their Housing Revenue Account.

-Details to be published using the value bands and postal sector:
+Details are to be published using the value bands and postal sector:

 - total number of homes

-- the aggregate value and mean value of the dwellings for both existing use value (social housing) and market value
+- the aggregate value and mean value of the dwellings.
+This is for both existing use value (social housing) and market value.

-- percentage of homes that are vacant and that are tenanted.
+- number of homes that are vacant and that are tenanted.

 Details to be published at a general level:

-- showing the difference between tenanted sale value of homes within the Housing Revenue Account and the market sale value.
+- showing the gap between tenanted sale value of homes within the Housing Revenue Account and the market sale value.